★★★★★

 Perfection Every Time

 If you’re new to making roll cakes, don’t be intimidated.
-This recipe makes it easy to create a beautifully rolled cake; cut it into slices to reveal spirals of creamy frosting.
+This recipe makes it easy to create a beautifully rolled cake; cut it into slices to reveal spirals of cream cheese frosting.

 This Pumpkin Roll cake is super moist and creates crisp clean slices, without cracking or crumbling.
 You’ll love having this Libby’s pumpkin roll recipe up your sleeve!